django-parler/django-parler/docs/advanced/mptt.rst

         import django
         from parler.managers import TranslatableManager, TranslatableQuerySet
         from mptt.managers import TreeManager

+        from mptt import VERSION as MPTT_VERSION
+        if MPTT_VERSION[1]<7:
+            from mptt.querysets import MPTTQuerySet as TreeQuerySet
+        else:
             from mptt.querysets import TreeQuerySet  # new as of mptt 0.7

         class CategoryQuerySet(TranslatableQuerySet, TreeQuerySet):
             pass